Foreclosure fraud? What fraud?

 As previously reported, ULC’s current HFPA draft erroneously claimed: “A mortgage registry does not presently exist, but there is substantial interest in its creation.”
 (HFPA p.
 29).

-The Federal Reserve is not a federal agency, despite its misleading name suggesting otherwise.
-The American people cannot hold it accountable.
-It is not known for its transparency.
+The Federal Reserve is not a federal agency, despite its name suggesting otherwise.
+The American people cannot hold it accountable, and it is not known for its transparency.

-During a Freedom of Information Act (FOIA) court battle with Bloomberg, for instance, the Federal Reserve clearly stated it was “not an agency” of the federal government and therefore not subject to FOIA.
+For instance, during a Freedom of Information Act (FOIA) court battle with Bloomberg the Federal Reserve clearly stated it was “not an agency” of the federal government and therefore not subject to FOIA.